I know that the number four is yellow, but I have a friend who insists four is red.

 David Eagleman, a neuroscientist and director of the Laboratory for Perception and Action at the Baylor College of Medicine, isn't a synesthete, but he often uses this analogy to explain the phenomenon.

-When you see this photo, you likely think "President Barack Obama" even though those words aren't written anywhere on the picture.
+When you see the photo above, you likely think "President Barack Obama" even though those words aren't written anywhere on the picture.
 Your brain automatically and involuntarily makes that connection, much like my brain makes a connection between the number four and the color yellow.

 "It's not the same as a hallucination," Eagleman explains in the documentary "Red Mondays and Gemstone Jalapenos."
 "It's not actually interfering with their ability to see, so in that same way, you could picture a giant orange pumpkin sitting in front of you, but that doesn't prevent you from seeing through that and past that."